After a long fight with the AAP and Consumer Product Safety Commission, Fisher Price announced it has recalled 4.7 million Rock ‘N Play Sleepers.

 What About Canada?

 The Rock ‘N Play is marketed as a “soother seat” rather than a sleeper so there is no official recall in Canada (yet).
 It looks like many of the large retailers have already pulled it, however, because there is no official recall you don’t qualify for a refund or voucher (gee, thanks).
-You may have some luck going back to the retailer (Walmart, BabiesRUs, etc.) and see what their policy is.
+You may have some luck going back to the retailer (Walmart, BabiesRUs, etc.) and seeing what their policy is.

-More information can be found on the Fisher-Price site under “Recalls & Safety Alerts” or by calling 866-812-6518 9 a.m. to 6 p.m.
+More information can be found on the Fisher-Price site under “Recalls & Safety Alerts” or by calling 866-812-6518 from 9 a.m. to 6 p.m.
 ET Monday through Friday.